cortesi/modd/README.md

 When the **-n** flag is specified, modd sends anything sent to *stderr* from any prep command that exits abnormally to a desktop notifier.
-Since modd commands are shell scripts, you can redirect or manipulate output to entirely customize what gets sent to notifiers as needed.
+Since modd commands are shell scripts, you can redirect or manipulate output to entirely customise what gets sent to notifiers as needed.

 At the moment, we support [Growl](http://growl.info/) on OSX, and [libnotify](https://launchpad.net/ubuntu/+source/libnotify) on Linux and other